xubingyue/avocadodb/Documentation/Books/Manual/Foxx/GettingStarted.md

 The `_query` method executes an AQL query in the active database.

 The `aql` template string handler allows us to write multi-line AQL queries and also handles query parameters and collection names.
-Instead of hardcoding the name of the collection we want to use in the query we can simply reference the `foxxColl` variable we defined earlier -- it recognizes the value as an ArangoDB collection object and knows we are specifying a collection rather than a regular value even though AQL distinguishes between the two.
+Instead of hardcoding the name of the collection we want to use in the query we can simply reference the `foxxColl` variable we defined earlier -- it recognizes the value as an AvocadoDB collection object and knows we are specifying a collection rather than a regular value even though AQL distinguishes between the two.

 **Note**: If you aren't used to JavaScript template strings and template string handlers just think of `aql` as a function that receives the multiline string split at every `${}` expression as well as an array of the values of those expressions -- that's actually all there is to it.